 #3.
 It can cause injuries

-Fast pace can cause you to perform certain exercises in an incorrect form especially weighted ones, bringing in risks for injuries and stress on the connective tissues.
-It is imperative that you make sure your HIIT sessions are supervised by a trainer in order to make sure this doesn’t happen.
+Fast pace can cause you to perform certain exercises in an incorrect form especially weighted ones.
+This brings in risks forand stress on the connective tissues.
+It is imperative that you make sure your HIIT sessions are supervised by a trainer.